-If reservoir levels are moderate to high, it would be possible to withdraw water from 33 feet or more below the surface and still release from above the bottom of the reservoir where metal and methylmercury concentrations might be elevated due to anoxic conditions.
+Studies have shown that cyanotoxins from planktonic cyanobacteria may be located at depths up to 33 feet from the water's surface.
+If reservoir levels are moderate to high, it would be possible to withdraw water from 33 feet or more below the surface, where cyanotoxin concentrations would be lower relative to closer to the water's surface, and above the hypolimnion where water may be cold, and metals and methylmercury concentrations might be elevated due to anoxic conditions.
 For example, if water surface elevation was greater than 410 feet (reservoir storage of approximately 545 TAF), providing a 40-foot buffer to avoid higher concentrations of cyanobacteria/cyanotoxins could still allow use of the tiers centered at 340 and 370 feet, which would be well above the deepest portions of the reservoir.
 Even if reservoir water surface elevation were as low as 380 feet (reservoir storage of approximately 320 TAF), the ports with centerline at 340 feet could likely withdraw water that is not affected by anoxic conditions or substantially high concentrations of cyanobacteria or cyanotoxins (if present).

 On rare occasions during periods of low water availability, reservoir storage may be drawn down and approach the operational dead pool of 60 TAF (water surface elevation of 323 feet).
 Releases for water supply could be made if storage is above operational dead pool, and releases to the creeks potentially could occur even when storage is below operational dead pool.
 If reservoir levels approach operational dead pool, it may be necessary to make all releases from the lowlevel intake.
-The CE-QUAL-W2 water temperature profiles shown and described above in the section titled Possible Effects of Anoxic Conditions on Concentrations of Metals other than Mercury in Releases from Sites Reservoir show the position of the hypolimnion, metalimnion, and epilimnion relative to the low-level intake when reservoir levels would be low.
+The CE-QUAL-W2 water temperature profiles shown and described above in the section above titled Possible Effects of Anoxic Conditions on Concentrations of Metals other than Mercury in Releases from Sites Reservoir show the position of the hypolimnion, metalimnion, and epilimnion relative to the low-level intake when reservoir levels would be low.
 Based on simulated temperature profiles for the reservoir, when reservoir levels are low, it is likely the hypolimnion would be very small and the more well-aerated metalimnion would extend to the low-level intake, especially during the warmer parts of the year when HABs are more likely to form.
-This reduces the likelihood of elevated metal concentrations in the reservoir release, but would increase the importance of monitoring and controlling HABs near the low-level intake.
+This reduces the likelihood of elevated metal concentrations in the reservoir release, but would increase the importance of monitoring and controlling HABs near the lowlevel intake.

 The only locations downstream of Sites Reservoir where aquatic life would experience undiluted water from the reservoir would be the sections of Stone Corral Creek and Funks Creek between the reservoir release points and integration with the agricultural conveyance system.
 As described above (in the section titled Aquatic Life in Funks and Stone Corral Creeks), there is almost no flow in Stone Corral Creek during June-October, and flow in Funks Creek is likely similar.
-It is anticipated that the releases will be managed to reflect the historical hydrograph and seasonal conditions.
+While reservoir release patterns to these creeks have not been finalized, it is anticipated that the releases will be managed to reflect the historical hydrograph and seasonal conditions.
 Sites Reservoir releases will thus likely occur in late fall, winter, and early spring, at times when HABs are less likely to occur in the reservoir.